MaaAssistantArknights/MaaAssistantArknights/docs/en-us/develop/pr-tutorial.md

     }
     ```

 8. Need to edit another file?
 Made a mistake and want to change it again?
 No problem!
-Simply repeat steps 5-8 for the other file.
+Simply repeat steps 4-7 for the other file.
 9. When all changes are made, create a Pull Request by going to the Pull Request tab in your personal repository.
     If there is a "Compare & Pull Request" button, that's great, just click it!
-If not, don't worry, clicking "New Pull Request" below is also the same (see step 11).
+    If not, don't worry, clicking "Open Pull Request" below is also the same.

     ```component Image1
     {